Subaru Crosstrek: Crosstrek Wilderness

 On April 5, 2023, Subaru revealed the Crosstrek Wilderness at the New York Auto Show.
 It is a more off-road-oriented variant of the Crosstrek, and the third vehicle to be launched under Subaru's "Wilderness" brand.
 The suspension is raised to 9.3 in, which is 0.6 in more than the standard Crosstrek's 8.7 in of ground clearance.
 The roof rack is rated for 700 lb.
-The Crosstrek Wilderness uses the same 2.5-liter FB25D from the Sport and Limited trims and features a lower final drive ratio of 4.11 compared to the standard 3.7.
+The Crosstrek Wilderness uses the same 2.5-liter FB25D from the Sport and Limited trims and features a higher final drive ratio of 4.11 compared to the standard 3.7.
 The CVT transmission was retuned for better low-speed performance, and with the addition of a CVT cooler, it can tow up to 3,500 lb.
 Like the 2.5-liter Sport and Limited trim levels, the Wilderness is also produced in the United States at SIA.

+For the 2026 model year, the Wilderness trim was discontinued for the Canadian market due to counter-tariffs imposed on U.S.-made products.